reneshbedre/bioinfokit/README.md

-`ylm` | Range of ticks to plot on Y-axis [float (bottom, top, interval)][default: None] `fclines`  | draw log fold change threshold lines as defines by `lfc`  [True or False][default:False] `fclinescolor`  | color of fclines  [string][default: '#2660a4']
+`ylm` | Range of ticks to plot on Y-axis [float (bottom, top, interval)][default: None] `fclines`  | draw log fold change threshold lines as defines by `lfc`  [True or False][default:False] `fclinescolor`  | color of fclines  [string][default: '#2660a4'] `legendpos` | position of the legend on plot.
+For more options see loc parameter at https://matplotlib.org/3.1.1/api/_as_gen/matplotlib.pyplot.legend.html  [string ][default:"best"]
+`legendanchor` | position of the legend outside of the plot.
+For more options see bbox_to_anchor parameter at https://matplotlib.org/3.1.1/api/_as_gen/matplotlib.pyplot.legend.html  [list][default:None]
+`figname` | name of figure [string ][default:"ma"] `legendlabels` | legend label names.
+If you provide custom label names keep the same order of label names as default [list][default:['significant up', 'not significant', 'significant down']]

 Returns: